kayladailey/node-auth2-guided/README.md

 //Auth-router.js
 - Add jwt library to auth route file
 - //token function.
 We are adding teh token but doing so in the form of a seperate function (to keep DRY).
-When the client makes a request and it has the token we can verify who they are and what they are able to do
+When the client makes a request and it has the token we can verify who they are and what they are able to do.

+//config - secrets.js
+- We want to keep our secrets in a seperate file